SteelCompendium/data-gen/Draw Steel Rules.md

 As one, the people in the tavern turned to look with undisguised awe at the dragon knight.
 He noticed this, ducked his head to avoid their gaze.
 “Show’s over,” he growled, then he turned to go back to his seat in the rear.

 “Thank you,” the woman behind the bar said.
+“Thank you for…”

-“Thank you for …” She stopped when she saw the draconian was ignoring her.
+She stopped when she saw the draconian was ignoring her.

 A short, doughty, middle-aged man stood up, and two equally doughty women at the same table stood up with him.
 “Excuse me, sir knight,” the man said as the dragon knight walked past their table.